 • Imaging shows mild-to-moderate compression — not a full rupture pressing severely on the cord

-• Your dog still has strong deep pain response — the cord isn’t critically compromised
+• Your dog still has a strong deep pain response — the cord isn’t critically compromised

-• Anti-inflammatory medications: Usually steroids like prednisone or NSAIDs — your vet will prescribe based on the case
+• Anti-inflammatory medications: Usually steroids like prednisone or NSAIDs — your vet will prescribe based on the individual case.
+Do not skip doses or taper early without guidance.

-• Pain management: Often includes gabapentin (a nerve pain medication) alongside the anti-inflammatory
+• Pain management: Often includes gabapentin (a nerve pain medication that targets the type of pain IVDD causes) alongside the anti-inflammatory.

-• Sling-assisted bathroom breaks: Short, controlled walks on leash — no sniffing detours, no excitement
+• Sling-assisted bathroom breaks: Short, controlled walks on leash — no sniffing detours, no greeting other dogs, no getting excited.
+A rear support sling or harness helps keep weight off the spine and gives you control during these trips.

 ✅ ✅ Signs Conservative Care Is Working